bjartejensen/book-app/README.md

 The module consist of four folders:

 - data-access: Containing data service and NgRx store related entities
-- feature: One smart component (frontpage) to tie the business logic together
+- feature: Two smart components (frontpage and book-page) to tie the business logic together
 - model: Interfaces, types and constants used througout the workflow
 - ui: dumb-components with no, or limited, dependencies and with rendering as primary responsibility